Zeitenwende speech

 The Zeitenwende speech was an address delivered to the Bundestag by Olaf Scholz, the Chancellor of Germany, on 27 February 2022.
-His speech was a reaction to the 2022 Russian invasion of Ukraine on 24 February.
-Scholz described the attack as a "historic turning point" (Zeitenwende, literally: times-turn) and announced that in response his government would use a €100 billion fund to significantly increase military spending, reversing Germany's previously cautious defence policy.
+His speech was a reaction to the Russian invasion of Ukraine on 24 February.
+Scholz described the attack as a "historic turning point" (Zeitenwende, literally: "times-turn," referring to the change from one age or era to another) and announced that in response his government would use a €100 billion off-budget fund to significantly increase military spending, reversing Germany's previously cautious defence policy.

-Scholz's speech was well received by most German and international politicians, and was endorsed by the leader of the opposition Friedrich Merz.
-Newspapers praised the speech's policy content with The Economist crediting it with facilitating the modification of long-held positions in politics and society.
-Patrick Wintour of The Guardian wrote that Scholz had announced a "180-degree course correction".
+Scholz's speech was well-received by most German and international politicians, and was endorsed by the leader of the opposition Friedrich Merz.
+The speech represented a major turning point for Germany’s policies in the areas of energy, relations with Russia, and security.

 Background

 In the early months of 2022, Russia built up a military presence of around 150,000 troops near the Ukrainian border while demanding a commitment from the Western military alliance NATO that Ukraine would not be admitted to its membership.
 Western governments rejected this demand and reacted by increasing their military aid to Ukraine.
 Germany, whose government was led by the recently elected chancellor Olaf Scholz, was criticised for taking a cautious approach to the crisis.
 The criticism focused on Scholz's refusal to specify whether certification of Nord Stream 2, a gas pipeline financed by the Russian energy corporation Gazprom, would be suspended in the event of a Russian attack on Ukraine.
 On 15 February, Scholz met the Russian President Vladimir Putin for talks in Moscow.
 Scholz's visit was interpreted by some commentators as a sign of German weakness towards Russia.
 On 22 February, Scholz announced that his government would prevent the pipeline's certification after Putin ordered troops into eastern Ukraine.

 On 24 February 2022, Russia launched an invasion of Ukraine from its built-up positions in southern Russia and Belarus.
 The invasion was described by Putin as a "special military operation" to aid the Donetsk People's Republic and the Luhansk People's Republic, two separatist territories in Ukraine's Donbas region that had requested Russia's help.
 Western leaders harshly condemned the attack.

+As a country poor in natural resources and economy greatly relying on export, Germany was particularly affected.